New bounds for the Heilbronn triangle problem: The lower bound

-\begin{proof} First let $s\geq 4$ and let $1\geq m:=m(s)>0$ be fixed.
-Pick arbitrarily a point $(x_1,x_2)=\vec{x}\in\mathbb{R}^2$ with $x_j>1$ for $1\leq j\leq 2$ such that $\mathcal{G}\circ \mathbb{V}_m[\vec{x}]<1$.
-This ensures the circle induced under compression is contained in some unit disc.
-Next we apply the compression of scale $m>0$, given by $\mathbb{V}_m[\vec{x}]$ and construct the circle induced by the compression given by with radius $\frac{(\mathcal{G}\circ \mathbb{V}_m[\vec{x}])}{2}$.
-On this circle locate $(s-3)$ admissible points so that the chord joining each pair of adjacent $(s-1)$ admissible points including $\vec{x}$ and $\mathbb{V}_m[\vec{x}]$ are equidistant.
-Let us now join each of the $(s-1)$ admissible point considered to the center of the circle given by Invoking Proposition \ref{circle area}, the area of the circle induced under compression is given by We join all pairs of adjacent admissible points considered by a chord and produce $(s-1)$ triangles of equal area.
+We join all pairs of adjacent admissible points considered by a chord and produce $(s-1)$ triangles of equal area.
 We note that we can use the area of each sector formed from this construction to approximate the area of each of the triangles inscribed in the sector as we increase the number of such admissible points on the circle.
-It follows that the area of each sector formed must be the same and given by The lower bound follows by taking since points $\vec{x}=(x_1,x_2)$ can only have a compression gap $\mathcal{G}\circ \mathbb{V}_m[\vec{x}]<1$ if $x_1=x_2=1+\epsilon$ for any small $\epsilon>0$. \end{proof}

-Albeit Heilbronn's triangle problem is a $\mathrm{max}-\mathrm{min}$ problem, the area of each triangle espoused in the construction is the same, to which the underlying condition has little relevance in this particular framework.
+We deduce